Virus, stalled economy raise Democratic hopes to take Senate

 Yet all but two GOP-held seats at stake, Colorado and Maine, are from states Trump won in 2016, mostly easily.
 Even so, Republican seats in Iowa, Georgia and Kansas are plausible Democratic targets.

-Sen. Doug Jones of solidly Republican Alabama is Democrats’ most endangered incumbent and has banked a formidable $15 million.
+Sen. Doug Jones of solidly Republican Alabama is Democrats’ most endangered incumbent yet has banked a formidable $15 million.
 He narrowly won a 2017 special election against Republican Roy Moore, who faced accusations of sexually harassing teenagers decades ago when he was a prosecutor, which he denied.

 In Arizona, McSally has blamed China for covering up and not containing the disease.
 Gun control advocate and former astronaut Mark Kelly, her Democratic challenger, has faulted Republicans for trying to repeal former President Barack Obama’s health care law, arguing the virus makes its protections crucial.